 Because of the progression of the disease, some of the most important decisions to be made are those of a medical nature.
 For example, an “advance health care directive” needs to be drawn up to designate a trustworthy person to make medical decisions for the patient when he or she is no longer able to do so.
 If this person is not chosen in advance, it is likely the courts will need to appoint one at a later date.
 Again, taking care of this issue with an elder care lawyer now means that you have more control over what happens later.

-Asset protection is another major concern for dementia patients here in Calabasas and Beverly Hills.
+Asset protection is another major concern for dementia patients here in Woodland Hills and Beverly Hills.
 The physical progression of Alzheimer’s can take many years, while the mental progression may be much faster.
 This means the individual may require specialized care (including monitoring, nursing, and other personal needs) for a very long time, therefore depleting existing finances.
 Learning how to maximize the value of assets now can vastly affect the quality of care one can afford later.
 There is also concern regarding estate planning, as the costs associated with dementia can easily wipe out any potential inheritance unless the proper plans have been put into place.